dodgeblaster/sasscourse/chapters/03_projectSetup.md

 ```

-## 2. Avoiding unmeaningful merge conflicts by git ignoring our generated css
+## 2. Avoid unmeaningful merge conflicts by git ignoring our generated css

 Make a `.gitignore` file which includes our css folder.
 This file could look like this:
 ```bash